 - A series of skills workshops to prepare students for the AS examination and set a foundation for independent research if students go on to A Level study

 - Afternoon: Introduction to the centre, welcome into rooms.
-Geographical Exploration and Enquiry Topic 1 in physical geography e.g. The Water cycle in the landscape
+Geographical Exploration and Enquiry Topic 1 in physical geography e.g. The Carbon Cycle as a Natural System

-- Morning: Geographical Exploration and Enquiry Topic 3 in a physical environment e.g. Carbon cycle in the landscape
+- Morning: Geographical Exploration and Enquiry Topic 6 in a human environment e.g. Contemporary Urban Environments

 Please note: To ensure safe and quality learning experiences, the timetables may alter depending on weather conditions and local factors